UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 change of personnel or personnel responsibilities, or disqualifications of personnel from participation in all or a portion of the research;

-reduction or elimination of the financial interest (e.g., sale of an equity interest); or
+reduction or elimination of SFI (e.g., sale of an equity interest); or

 severance of relationships that create financial conflicts.